VapiAI/client-sdk-react/README.md

     variableValues: { name: 'John' },
   }}
   mode="hybrid"
-  requireConsent={true}
+  consentRequired={true}
+  consentTitle="Privacy Agreement"
-  termsContent="By using this service, you agree to our terms..." onMessage={(msg) => console.log('Message:', msg)}
+  consentContent="By using this service, you agree to our terms..." title="Support Assistant" hybridEmptyMessage="Start a conversation with voice or text" onMessage={(msg) => console.log('Message:', msg)}
 />
 ```